patcarrasco/EbolaNetworks/README.md

 - Healers / Doctors will always seek to help infected

 ### Tested parameters:
-- Transmission from dead --> susceptible
+- Transmission from dead --> susceptible (CORPSE)
-- Transmission from infected --> susceptible
+- Transmission from infected --> susceptible (INFECTED)
-- Case Fatality Rate effect on transmission
+- Case Fatality Rate effect on transmission (CFR)
-- Amount of health workers effect on transmission
+- Amount of health workers effect on transmission (HEALTHWORKER)

 ### Model Description
 - Model is here run to 100 timesteps (It is recommended to run to completion, and this can be done with a while loop.
 However this may cause model to take > 5 hours to run each tested parameter)